POSTS TAGGED: Quantum Paper

 If you are eager to achieve a similar effect to this rumored UI paradigm in your application, there are ways to make your own apps more Quantum Paper-like.
 In order to show developers how to easily achieve this, XDA Senior Member krishneelg3 outlined the process.
-The tools that you need, in addition to basic coding knowledge, are an Android IDE like Eclipse or Android Studio and a good image editor to edit the graphics.
+The tools that you need, in addition to basic coding knowledge, are an Android IDE like Ec. . .
+READ ON »

 A few days ago, we talked about the rumored future of Android’s UI.
 Dubbed “Quantum Paper,” this initiative aims to deliver a much more consistent user experience across all Google products when accessed through Android, the Web, and even iOS.